oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 MUST NOT include the `code_challenge` value in a response parameter in a form that entities other than the AS can extract.

+Clients MUST prevent injection (replay) of authorization codes into the authorization response by attackers.
+Using `code_challenge` and `code_verifier` prevents injection of authorization codes since the authorization server will reject a token request with a mismatched `code_verifier`.
+See {{authorization_codes}} for more details.

 #### Error Response {#authorization-code-error-response}

 If the request fails due to a missing, invalid, or mismatching